sshalem/JAVA/_9_Threads_Java_Concurrency/README.md

 ```

 ### Console output shows :
-### Once a Thread starts execution, it holds a Lock.
+#### Once a Thread starts execution, it holds a Lock.
-### The Thread doesn't release the Lock till it finishes running
+#### The Thread doesn't release the Lock till it finishes running, then Next THread holds the Lock, and realeases the Lock flag only it finishes , etc...

 ```java
 [th-1]:0 ,[th-1]:1 ,[th-1]:2 ,[th-1]:3 ,[th-1]:4 ,